 In 2008 I did not vote for Barack Obama and it was an easy decision to make.
 While like many black Americans, I longed to see the day that a black would reside in the White House, I refused, however, to surrender my ethics, morals and values, most of which are shared by a large percentage of the black community, in order to make this happen.
 In Barack Obama I saw a man who did not share my values, morals and certainly not my love of country.
 Simply put, I would not vote for a person who embraced not only abortion but partial birth abortion, sex selection abortion and even infanticide.
-I could not support a person who looked down upon and viewed a large segment of the country as people who “… cling to guns or religion or (who have) antipathy to people who aren’t like them” while he himself showed antipathy to people who he accused of having antipathy for people who are not like them.
+I could not support a person who looked down upon and viewed a large segment of the country as people who “… cling to guns or religion or (who have) antipathy to people who aren’t like them” while he himself shows antipathy to people, conservatives like me, who he dislikes or disagrees with.

 I would not support a person, just because he was black, who subscribed to economic theories, beliefs and ideas that are contrary to the fundamental underpinnings of what made America great; small government, capitalism, freedom of religion and a free economy.